Skip to content header Skip to main content Skip to content footer

 About me

 My conservation career started in the mid-1990s with practical work placements in the Wildlife Trusts and the Royal Society for the Protection of Birds.
-I then completed a Master’s degree in Conservation Management through the University of East Anglia with a dissertation on Fire Ecology in Boreal Forests with a focus on Caledonian pine forests.
+I then studied a postgraduate degree in Conservation Management through the University of East Anglia including a dissertation on Fire Ecology in Boreal Forests with a focus on Caledonian pine forests.

-After completing three years as a Reserve Officer in the Wildlife Trusts, I then headed overseas to work as a forest researcher with a Nigerian based NGO, then onto Hong Kong for 12 years to manage the Mai Po Nature Reserve Ramsar Site for WWF.
+Following three years as a Reserve Officer in the Wildlife Trusts, I headed overseas to work as a forest researcher with a Nigerian based NGO, then onto Hong Kong for 12 years to manage the Mai Po Nature Reserve Ramsar Site for WWF.

 In Asia, I travelled widely throughout mainland China, Taiwan, Japan and South Korea advising wetland managers on best practices in restoration, creation and management techniques.
-I carried out large-scale wetland habitat management and enhancement projects to benefit a range of species of global conservation concern, notably the iconic Black-faced Spoonbill Platalea minor.
+This included large-scale wetland habitat management and enhancement projects to benefit a range of species of global conservation concern, notably the iconic Black-faced Spoonbill Platalea minor.

 My role